-Midwestern State moved ahead three spots to No. 11 in the latest American Football Coaches' Association Top 25 released Monday morning.
+Midwestern State fell four spots to No. 14 in the latest American Football Coaches' Association Top 25 released Monday morning.

-Midwestern State remained third in the second edition of the Super Region Four rankings released Monday afternoon by the NCAA Division II Football Committee.
+Midwestern State opens the NCAA Division II Super Region Four rankings at No. 3 as released Monday afternoon by the NCAA Division II Football Committee.

 The top seven teams in each region advances to postseason commencing on Nov.
 21 at campus locations.

-One more regional ranking is set to be released on Nov.
-9th then the playoff field will be released via a selection show on Sunday, Nov.
+Two more regional rankings are set to be released on Nov.
+2nd and 9th then the playoff field will be released via a selection show on Sunday, Nov.
 15.

-The Mustangs, who improved to 8-1 with a 49-41 win over Texas A&M-Kingsville Saturday at Memorial Stadium, would host their first postseason game since 2011 if the playoffs started today.
+The Mustangs, who suffered their first loss of the season Saturday at Texas A&M-Commerce, would host their first postseason game since 2011 if the playoffs started today.

-Ferris State would play the Ashland/Colorado Mesa winner while the victors of the Texas A&M-Commerce/Indianapolis and MSU/Colorado State-Pueblo games would square off in the other regional semifinal on Nov.
+Ferris State would play the Grand Valley State/Colorado State-Pueblo winner while the victors of the Texas A&M-Commerce/Indianapolis and MSU/Ashland games would square off in the other regional semifinal on Nov.
 28.

 The semifinal winners advance to the regional final the weekend of Dec.
 5 with the champion moving on to face the Super Region One titlist the following weekend.